pruthvirajcyn/Parking-spot-detection/README.md

 security camera footage of parking lots that also had views of enough parking spots was difficult to find.
 While there were a few livestreams and videos on Youtube that our team was able to scrape frames from using a script, the augmentation process was faster as a proof of concept.

-Original             |  Snow augmentation         |  Rain augmentation :-------------------------:|:-------------------------:|:-------------------------:
+   Pre augmentation         |  Snow augmentation         |  Rain augmentation :-------------------------:|:-------------------------:|:-------------------------:
 ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/normal1.png)  | ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/snowaugment1.png)  |  ![](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/rainaugment1.png)